-Load necessary parameters to the base workspace in MATLAB®.
+Load the necessary parameters into the base workspace in MATLAB®.

 The environment for this example is a quadruped robot, and the training goal is to make the robot walk in a straight line using minimal control effort.

 The robot is modeled using Simscape Multibody and the Simscape Multibody Contact Forces Library.
-The main structural components are four legs and a torso as shown in the figure.
+The main structural components are four legs and a torso.
 The legs are connected to the torso through revolute joints.
 Action values provided by the RL Agent block are scaled and converted into joint torque values.
 These joint torque values are used by the revolute joints to compute motion.

 Open the model.